jherdman/ember-cli-chartist/README.md

 #### Responsive config

-You can also configure your charts for different media queries.
-All of the same configuration options are available, but you provide them via the `responsiveOptions` attribute.
+You can also configure your charts based on media queries.
+The same configuration options are available, but you provide them via the `responsiveOptions` attribute.
+They can be used in tandem with standard `options`.

 ```
-{{chartist-chart responsiveOptions=resOpts data=model.chartData}}
+{{chartist-chart responsiveOptions=chartResOptions data=model.chartData}}
 ```

 */app/controllers/application.js*